 Lately, I have found myself with enough time and space to try a new hobby: GARDENING.
 I know there is a lot of noise on the internet about how challenging this can be, but I decided to just go for it.
-I watched some Youtube tutorials, bought some plants, and now here I am, watering my new (still alive) friends, and staring at them more than I have previously expected.
+I watched some YouTube tutorials, bought some plants, and now here I am, watering my new (still alive) friends, and staring at them more than I have previously expected.
 It was the best decision!

-Taking care of my plants turned out to be very relaxing and somehow meditative.
 As a side effect, I also started to pay more attention to nature, which made me notice things that I haven't before.
-When I walk through the streets I now see trees and flowers in a different way, I mean, have you seen all of those shapes, textures, and colors?
-It just makes me feel so curious and inspired, and therefore, this post.
+When I walk through the streets I now see trees and flowers in a different way.
+I mean, have you seen all of those shapes, textures, and colors?
+Some leaves look almost painted, some flowers don’t even look real, and suddenly everything feels a bit more interesting.

 Maple Leaf